Ignoring the complexities surrounding data.

 Serious kudos if you manage to orchestrate your updates with etcd locks and have no downtime.

 Tip: Getting into ECS like myself?
-Checkout ECS questions!
+Checkout ECS questions or AWS ECS Workflow.

 Scales in a complex way (worry about bother Container & Instance utilisation and timings), providing you have Service Auto Scaling in your region.

-Most apps would probably have to be completely rewritten and tied to the hosting platform in question.
+Most apps would probably have to be completely rewritten and somewhat tied to the hosting platform’s API.